 Is it Really a Disease?

-As this happens, there is less protective cushioning from the discs when force is applied on them.
-The discs lose their original height resulting in the neighboring vertebrae coming closer together.
+As this happens, there is less protective cushioning when force is applied to them.
+The discs lose their original height resulting in the neighbouring vertebrae coming closer together.
 As the vertebrae come closer together and the discs become thinner, there is less available flexibility of the spine.

-With age, you then become less able to naturally bend your spine.
+With age, you then become less able to bend your spine naturally.
 When you do bend your spine, the edges of the vertebrae are much more likely to touch.
-This is not a safe movement as there is increase risk of bone damage and the potential for osteophyte formation.
+It is not a safe movement as there are increased risks of bone damage and the potential for osteophyte formation.

 Progressive Wear with Aging

-Degenerative disc disease affects everyone from about age 30 and above.
+This disease affects everyone from about age 30 and above.
 When you are in your 60’s to 70’s it has significantly progressed to the point of causing chronic lower back pain.
-Disc thinning can be accelerated if there is a history of early lower back pain, back injuries and disc herniations.
+The rate of thinning can be accelerated if there is a history of pain, back injuries and disc herniations.

 A lifestyle which includes heavy and repetitive lifting, physically demanding sports or even chronic sitting with poor posture make these discs prone to both rupture and thinning.
-The most common discs of the spine to first wear are the lowest in position in your spine.
-This begins with the L5-S1.
+The most common region of the spine to first wear are the lowest in position.
+The wear usually begins with the L5-S1 disc.

 The discs above, such as the L4-L5 and L3-L4 are generally the next in succession to wear and also in tandem with the L5-S1.
-These higher discs must assume the tasks and abuse that the L5-S1 is no longer able to bear.
+These must then assume the tasks and abuse that the L5-S1 is no longer able to bear.

-Disc herniations are very easy to detect as immediate pain is first generated.
-However, disc thinning from degenerative disc disease is very slow and sometimes undetectable until the thinning has progressed too far to treat.
+Herniations are very easy to detect as immediate pain is first generated.
+However, thinning is very slow and sometimes undetectable until the thinning has progressed too far to treat.

 The facet joints are very prone to wear when disc height is compromised.
-As the vertebrae sit closer together so do the facet joints.
-They bear more of the load as the discs lose this ability.
-The discs within the joint capsule of the facet joints themselves also begin to wear.
+As the vertebrae sit closer together, so do the facet joints.
+They bear more of the load as the height is lost.
+The cushions within the joint capsule of the facet joints themselves also begin to wear.
 Facet joints have a rich nervous supply and will also show signs of pain when irritated from wear.
-This pain also is experienced with lower back pain.

 Tips for Degenerative Disc Disease

-Some general tips to reduce or limit the progression of disc degeneration are:
+Some general tips to reduce or limit the progression of degeneration are: